Cyclenerd/google-workload-identity-federation/README.md

 Because Workload Identity Federation uses short-lived credentials, there are no secrets to rotate or manage beyond the initial configuration.

-## Set up Identity Federation for GitHub Action
+## Set up Identity Federation for GitHub Actions

 Run in the following [Google Cloud CLI](https://cloud.google.com/sdk/docs/install) commands...